TheRegge/Archaeotype_client/readme.md

 TypeScript files are intended for the `src` folder. `main.ts` is the entry point referenced by `index.html`.

 Other than that there is no opinion on how you should structure your project.
-There is a `scenes` folder in `src` where the `SiteScene.ts` lives but you can do whatever you want.
+There is a `scenes` folder in `src` where the `QuadScene.ts` lives but you can do whatever you want.

 ## Static Assets